benthillerkus/clear_all/README.md

   1. Go to `Edit > Preferences > Add-ons > Install`
   2. Select your downloaded script
   3. Click *Install Add-on*
+  4. Make sure you have the box next to *Object: Clear All Transforms* clicked.

+Feel free to delete the script now.
+Blender already copied it into it's add-ons folder.

 ## Usage
 ![The user selects all items and then uses the menu entry under Object > Clear > Transforms to reset all of the transforms.](usage.gif)<br>
 You can either use the menu entry or just use the shortcut (Alt + F6).
 You can also reset the transformations of multiple items.